isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Smooth Loofah.md

 <section>
 	<img title="Photo by Jacqueline Chua." src="/images/Plants/SmoothLoofah_JacChua.jpg">

-<p>Cucumbers are a classic fruit eaten raw, in stews or preserved.
-They come in many cultivars with oblong fruits that range from small and green to large and yellow.
-Most varieties, particularly the ones eaten raw for salads, should be harvested when they are immature and not bitter .</p>
+<p>Smooth Loofahs are large oblong fruits that can be eaten when young, or used as a natural sponge when mature.
+Young fruits are fried, stewed, boiled, or steamed in a variety of dishes.
+Mature fruit have fibrous, spongy flesh that can be used as a skin exfoliator, to clean dishes, and as padding.</p>
-<p>An annual crop, these plants are often grown in rotation with other fruiting climbers. </p>
+<p>An annual crop, these plants are often grown in rotation with other fruiting climbers.</p>
-<p>This plant is part of the Cucurbita or Melon family, which includes other popular edible fruits like Bitter Gourd, Winter melon, and Pumpkin.</p>
+<p>This plant is part of the Cucurbita or Melon family, which includes other popular edible fruits like Cucumber, Winter melon, and Pumpkin.</p>
 	<br>
 </section>